Revisiting the Clash’s Masterpiece, ‘London Calling’

 They began making the move the previous year with the release of their second album, Give 'Em Enough Rope, which was way more tuneful and sentimental than anything punk had spewed out over the past couple years.
 When they hit the road for a U.S. tour earlier in 1979, they stayed entirely away from the genre, choosing instead R&B legends like Bo Diddley and Sam & Dave to open their shows.
 It was only a matter of time before the distance between the Clash and the music that had made them famous would become even greater.

-During the summer of 1979, they began recording their third album, London Calling, inspired by the pioneering American rock ‘n’ roll that they were now consuming daily.
-The songs for the double-record set didn’t fall into one category; instead, the tracks steered into R&B, rockabilly, reggae, jazz and pop territories, with many detours along the way.
-From the start, London Calling was shaping up to be an epic, genre-busting record.
+During the summer of 1979, they began work on their third album, London Calling, inspired by the pioneering American rock 'n' roll that they now consumed daily.
+The songs for the double-record set didn't fall into one category; instead, the tracks steered into R&B, rockabilly, reggae, jazz and pop territories, with many detours along the way.
+From the start, London Calling was shaping up as an epic, genre-busting LP.

 Once producer Guy Stevens was brought into the mix, the sessions took on even more significance.
 Stevens, who at one time was Mott the Hoople's manager and biggest champion, and had produced Free and other bands, was a notorious madman in the studio.
 The Clash's record company initially balked at their wanting Stevens; his reputation as a temperamental drunk was legend in the music industry.
 But the Clash wouldn't budge, and even though there were some of his singular outbursts in the studio, they were all carried out in the name of rock 'n' roll.
 And you can hear it in the near-spontaneous energy of the songs, most recorded in one or two takes.